rdev34/Java-Game/README.md

   - Several iteration techniques.

 This repository features all the source code in the Source Code folder, a compiled version called Guns & AI.jar, and this README.
+The source code in the repository was largely created in May of 2016.